Pollen tube: Gymnosperms

 Gymnosperm pollen is produced in microsporangia borne on the scales of the male cone or microstrobilus.
-In most species the plants are wind-pollinated, and the pollen grains of conifers have air bladders that provide buoyancy in air currents.
+In most species, the plants are wind-pollinated, and the pollen grains of conifers have air bladders that provide buoyancy in air currents.
 The grains are deposited in the micropyle of the ovule of a female cone or megastrobilus, where they mature for up to a year.
-In conifers and Gnetophytes the pollen germinate to produce a pollen tube that penetrates the megasporangium or nucellus carrying with it sperm nuclei that are transferred to the egg cell in the developing archegonia of the female plant.
+In conifers and gnetophytes, the pollen germinate to produce a pollen tube that penetrates the megasporangium or nucellus carrying with it sperm nuclei that are transferred to the egg cell in the developing archegonia of the female plant.

 Mechanism of pollen tube growth

 Recognition

 The female sporophyte must recognize the pollen stuck to the stigma.
 Often, only pollen of the same species can successfully grow.
 Outcrossed pollen grows more successfully.
 With self-incompatibility systems, outcrossed pollen grows and outcompetes self pollen.
 The interaction between the style and the pollen detects compatibility and influences growth rate of the pollen tube.
-This selection process relies on gene level regulation in which gene loci of the gynoecium allow either self pollen to slowly grow, stop growing or burst while faster growth of outcrossed pollen occurs.
+This selection process relies on gene level regulation in which gene loci of the gynoecium allow either self-pollen to grow slowly, stop growing or burst while faster growth of outcrossed pollen occurs.
 Self-incompatibility systems maintain genetic diversity.
 As for gymnosperms, they do not contain a pistil with a stigma.
 Therefore, pollen must submerge into the pollination droplet, bringing the male gametophyte to the egg of the exposed ovule.
 However, pollen of different species will not submerge into the droplet; the pollen is left floating on top, while the droplet retracts back into the micropyle.